mthvedt/clearley/README.md

 ## Working with grammars and rule objects

-A grammar is a map from symbols to seqs of rules.
+A grammar is a map from symbols to rules.

+[ TODO the format has changed ]
 ```clojure
 user=> (build-grammar sum)
 {digit (#clearley.rules.RuleImpl{:kernel (...) })}